-Michael J. Zimmer Professor of Law & Co-Director of the Gibbons Institute of Law Science & Technology
+Michael J. Zimmer Professor of Law, Director of the Institute for Privacy Protection and Co-Director of the Gibbons Institute for Law Science and Technology

 - Tel: 973-642-8494